thefrontside/bigtest/website/docs/interactors/5-matchers.md

 ## Creating matchers from scratch

-To create your own matcher without the use of any of the preexisting ones, you will need to create a function that returns a `{ match(), format() }` object.
+To create your own matcher without the use of any of the preexisting ones, you will need to create a function that returns a `{ match(), description() }` object.

 The `match()` function is where you place all of the matcher logic.
 It takes one argument, `actual`, which represents the values from the interactors.
 Here's how the `including()` matcher is implemented: